Fate of the false vacuum in string-inspired nonlocal field theory: Solution of the soliton

-However, only the asymptotic behavior $|r| \gg 1$ of this result is meaningfull (cf. Fig.~\ref{plot_nloc_soliton}):
+However, only the asymptotic behavior $|r| \gg 1$ of this result is meaningful (cf. Fig.~\ref{plot_nloc_soliton}):

-We see on Fig.~\ref{plot_asympt_nloc_soliton_sigma} that when $\sigma \neq 0$ increases, the departure of the non-local soliton profile from the local one is more important near the wall, since the nonlocal scale $M$ is closer to the mass scale $\mu$ of the scalar potential, and thus the nonlocal effects are more important.
+We see on Fig.~\ref{plot_asympt_nloc_soliton_sigma} that when $\sigma \neq 0$ increases, the departure of the nonlocal soliton profile from the local one is more important near the wall, since the nonlocal scale $M$ is closer to the mass scale $\mu$ of the scalar potential, and thus the nonlocal effects are more important.

-After that, one has to determine for which value of $\beta$ the soliton profile \eqref{asympt_nloc_soliton} is the best approximation for a solution of the non-local soliton equation \eqref{soliton_eq}.
+After that, one has to determine for which value of $\beta$ the soliton profile \eqref{asympt_nloc_soliton} is the best approximation for a solution of the nonlocal soliton equation \eqref{soliton_eq}.
 To achieve this task, we introduce the function

-which evaluates the non-local soliton equation \eqref{soliton_eq} for the soliton profile \eqref{asympt_nloc_soliton}.
-It is straightforward to study the function $E(\beta, \omega, r) > 0$: there is only one minimum at $\beta = 1$ for $r \gg 1$, and one can check numerically that $E(1, \omega, r \gg 1) \ll 1$, such as $\varphi(1, r \gg 1)$ is a good approximation for the solution of Eq.~\eqref{soliton_eq}.
+which evaluates the nonlocal soliton equation \eqref{soliton_eq} for the soliton profile \eqref{asympt_nloc_soliton}.
+It is straightforward to study the function $E(\beta, \omega, r) > 0$: there is only one minimum at $\beta = 1$ for $r \gg 1$, and one can check numerically that $E(1, \omega, r \gg 1) \ll 1$, such that $\varphi(1, r \gg 1)$ is a good approximation for the solution of Eq.~\eqref{soliton_eq}.
 Since the soliton is an odd function with respect to $r=0$, the same analysis holds for $r \ll -1$.
 In the following, one will thus take $\beta = 1$.\\

-Now, one knows the bounce in the thin-wall approximation, which allows to determine the function $Q(\sigma)$ from Eq.~\eqref{Q} (cf. Fig~\ref{plot_Q}):
+Now, one knows the bounce in the thin-wall approximation, which allows determining the function $Q(\sigma)$ from Eq.~\eqref{Q} (cf. Fig~\ref{plot_Q}):

 The thin-wall approximation is valid as long as $Q(\sigma) > 0$, i.e. for $\sigma \lesssim 0.67$.
-One can interpret this result by the fact that for larger values of $\sigma$, the bubble wall is so smeared by non-locality that the thin-wall approximation is meaningless, such as one needs a finer analysis to understand this region of the parameter space, which is beyond the scope of this first study.
+One can interpret this result by the fact that for larger values of $\sigma$, the bubble wall is so smeared by nonlocality that the thin-wall approximation is meaningless, such that one needs a finer analysis to understand this region of the parameter space, which is beyond the scope of this first study.
 In the local case ($\sigma = 0$), one can always do a thin-wall approximation.
 When $M \gg \mu$,